AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/rule-editor-core-components.md

 #### Funciones personalizadas en el editor de reglas {#custom-functions}

-También puede utilizar funciones personalizadas en el editor de reglas.
+Aparte de las funciones integradas, como *Suma de* que se enumeran en **Salida de funciones** Además, también puede utilizar funciones personalizadas en el editor de reglas.
+El editor de reglas admite la sintaxis de JavaScript ECMAScript 2019 para scripts y funciones personalizadas.
 Para obtener instrucciones sobre la creación de funciones personalizadas, consulte el artículo [Funciones personalizadas en Forms adaptable](/help/forms/create-and-use-custom-functions.md).

-Aparte de las funciones integradas, como *Sum of* que se enumeran en Salida de funciones, puede escribir funciones personalizadas que necesite con frecuencia.
-Asegúrese de que la función que escriba esté acompañada de una etiqueta `jsdoc` encima.

-Incluir una etiqueta `jsdoc` es obligatorio:

-* Si desea una configuración y descripción personalizadas.
-* Porque hay varias formas de declarar una función en `JavaScript,` y los comentarios permiten realizar un seguimiento de las funciones.

-El editor de reglas admite la sintaxis de JavaScript ES2015 para scripts y funciones personalizadas.
-Para obtener más información, consulte [jsdoc.app](https://jsdoc.app/).

-Etiquetas `jsdoc` compatibles:

-* **Sintaxis**
-privada: `@private`
-una función privada no se incluye como función personalizada.

-* **Sintaxis**
-de nombre: `@name funcName <Function Name>`
-O bien, `,` puede usar: `@function funcName <Function Name>` **o** `@func` `funcName <Function Name>`.
-  `funcName` es el nombre de la función (no se permiten espacios).
-  `<Function Name>` es el nombre para mostrar de la función.

-* **Sintaxis**
-de parámetro: `@param {type} name <Parameter Description>` O bien, puede usar: `@argument` `{type} name <Parameter Description>` **o** `@arg` `{type}` `name <Parameter Description>`.
-Muestra los parámetros utilizados por la función.
-Una función puede tener varias etiquetas de parámetro, una etiqueta para cada parámetro en el orden de ocurrencia.
-  `{type}` representa el tipo de parámetro.
-Los tipos de parámetros permitidos son:

-   1. cadena
-   1. número
-   1. booleano
-   1. ámbito
-   1. cadena[]
-   1. número[]
-   1. booleano[]
-   1. fecha
-   1. fecha[]
-   1. matriz
-   1. objeto

-  `scope` hace referencia a un objeto especial globals proporcionado por el motor de ejecución de formularios.
-Debe ser el último parámetro y no debe ser visible para el usuario en el editor de reglas.
-Puede utilizar el ámbito para acceder a un formulario legible y a un objeto proxy de campo para leer las propiedades, el evento que activó la regla y un conjunto de funciones para manipular el formulario.

-  `object` type se utiliza para pasar un objeto de campo legible en parámetro a una función personalizada en lugar de pasar el valor.

-  Todos los tipos de parámetros se clasifican en una de las categorías anteriores.
-Ninguno no es compatible.
-Asegúrese de seleccionar uno de los tipos anteriores.
-Los tipos no distinguen entre mayúsculas y minúsculas.
-No se permiten espacios en el nombre del parámetro.
-La descripción del parámetro puede tener varias palabras.

-* **Parámetro opcional**
-Sintaxis: `@param {type=} name <Parameter Description>` Como alternativa, puede utilizar: `@param {type} [name] <Parameter Description>` De forma predeterminada, todos los parámetros son obligatorios.
-Puede marcar un parámetro como opcional añadiendo `=` en el tipo del parámetro o colocando el nombre del parámetro entre corchetes.

-  Por ejemplo, vamos a declarar `Input1` como parámetro opcional:
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

+Accompanying `jsdoc` is required:

+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

+Supported `jsdoc` tags:

+* **Private**
+  Syntax: `@private`
+  A private function is not included as a custom function.

+* **Name**
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
+  `funcName` is the name of the function (no spaces allowed).
+  `<Function Name>` is the display name of the function.

+* **Parameter**
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

+    1. string
+    2. number
+    3. boolean
+    4. scope
+    5. string[]
+    6. number[]
+    7. boolean[]
+    8. date
+    9. date[]
+    10. array
+    11. object

+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

+* **Optional Parameter**
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* **Sintaxis**
+* **Return Type**
-de tipo de retorno: `@return {type}`
+  Syntax: `@return {type}`
-O bien, puede usar `@returns {type}`.
+  Alternatively, you can use `@returns {type}`.
-Agrega información sobre la función, como su objetivo.
-{type} representa el tipo de valor devuelto de la función.
-Los tipos de valor devuelto permitidos son:
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

-   1. cadena
+    1. string
-   2. número
+    2. number
-   3. booleano
+    3. boolean
-   4. cadena[]
+    4. string[]
-   5. número[]
+    5. number[]
-   6. booleano[]
+    6. boolean[]
-   7. fecha
+    7. date
-   8. fecha[]
+    8. date[]
-   9. matriz
+    9. array
-   10. objeto
+    10. object

-  Todos los demás tipos de valor devuelto se clasifican en una de las categorías anteriores.
-Ninguno no es compatible.
-Asegúrese de seleccionar uno de los tipos anteriores.
-Los tipos de valor devuelto no distinguen entre mayúsculas y minúsculas.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.